Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Memory, concentration, judgment, problem solving, and organizational skills

-Interacting with others at home and within the community
+Interacting with others at home and in the community

 Medicines and alternative methods of managing pain